hshurabi/expr/README.md

             ├── test_result_v1.csv     # This is a logged csv file created by log_file method of the experiment class (example below).
             ├── test_image_v2.png      # This is version 2 (second run) of the same test_image file.
             └── ...
+Note that if you run a cell multiple times which includes a logged file (csv, png, etc.), the experiment version will stay the same, but the file version will be changed unless you specify overwrite_existing input as True.

 To use the package, project should be organized into a combination of local files (which includes outputs and data and data dictionary) and code (which is your cloned git repo for the project).